-Government bond Listed shares Open-end fund and corporate bond Market quoted price Closing price Nat assat valua Weighted average quoted price Market quoted price Closing price Net asset value quoted price
+Government bond Listed shares Open-end fund and corporate bond Weighted average Market quoted price Closing price Net asset value quoted price

 - (b) Except for financial instruments with active markets, the fair value of other financial instruments is measured by using valuation techniques or by reference to counterparty quotes.
 The fair value of financial instruments measured by using valuation techniques can be referred to current fair value of instruments with similar terms and characteristics in substance, discounted cash flow method or other valuation methods, including calculated by applying model using market information available at the balance sheet date. - (c) When assessing non-standard and low-complexity financial instruments, for example, debt instruments without active market, interest rate swap contracts, foreign exchange swap contracts and options, the Group adopts valuation technique that is widely used by market participants.
 The inputs used in the valuation method to measure these financial instruments are normally observable in the market.